BrannonHanks/cryptocoin/README.md

-#General Introduction of Neblio
+#General Introduction of CryptoCoin
-Neblio is a secure and energy efficient PoS Token on which the Neblio Platform is built https://nebl.io
+CryptoCoin is a secure and energy efficient PoS Token on which the CryptoCoin Platform is built https://nebl.io

-#Neblio Specification
+#CryptoCoin Specification

 ~13,000,000 Tokens In cirulation after token sale Proof-of-Stake Token